epicweb-dev/epic-stack/docs/monitoring.md

 becomes `SENTRY_DSN`).
 Then click [this](https://sentry.io/orgredirect/settings/:orgslug/developer-settings/new-internal/)
 to create an internal integration.
 Give it a name and add the scope for `Releases:Admin`.
-Press Save, find the auth token at the bottom of the page, and copy that to secure location (this becomes `SENTRY_AUTH_TOKEN`).
+Press Save, find the auth token at the bottom of the page under "Tokens", and copy that to secure location (this becomes `SENTRY_AUTH_TOKEN`).
 Then vist the organization settings page and copy that organization slug (`SENTRY_ORG_SLUG`).